leggedrobotics/catkin_create_rqt/README.md

 **Author: Samuel Bachmann**

 This is a very basic script to create a standard rqt plugin for ROS.
-The script will generate a ready to use rqt package including .cpp, .ui and .h files.
+The script will generate a ready to use rqt package including source code files.
 There are some input arguments supported to customize the package a bit.
+By setting `-y` the script generates a rqt package in python.

 ## Usage